-Your generosity ensures thousands of people receive biblical and practical content to help them understand God cares about our work, home, church, and community life.
-If you’ve been spiritually nourished by the fresh, challenging material of this free resource, please consider a gift to The High Calling.
-Every gift encourages individual readers, expands the community, and provides access to cutting edge technology.
+Your generosity ensures thousands of people receive biblical and practical reminders that God cares about our work, home, church, and community life.
+If you’ve been spiritually nourished by the fresh, challenging material of this free resource, please make a gift to The High Calling.
+Every gift encourages individual readers, expands the community, and provides access to reliable technology.

 What Others Are Saying

 The rich variety of articles by High Calling’s editors and featured posts from the community of bloggers make The High Calling website one of my first stops online every morning.
 From the articles that inspire me in my work to the challenges and encouragement I receive for growing in my gifts, I can count on both the written articles and the relationships I’ve formed with others in the High Calling community to spur me on to the love and good deeds to which we’ve all been called.

 As a 20-something professional, I value the opportunity to use my skills, passions, and creativity in efforts that honor my Creator, and I am encouraged by the The High Calling’s thoughtful articles that remind us God is at work in our daily tasks, from dream jobs to drudge work.
 The High Calling is a welcoming, insightful community which breathes new life and purpose into my work ethic.